Alijewa25/Alijewa25/README.md

-# Welcome to my SPACE!
+# Welcome to my space!
 I'm the gravity, Tahmina 🌌🚀

 Without gravity, there is no orbit.
 I'm the force here keeping all the data, tech, and financial systems in perfect balance. ✨